swcarpentry/DEPRECATED-bc/1-Shell/Readme.rst

 # What is the shell how do I access the shell?

-The shell presents a command line interface that allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.
+The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-To open the shell in Ubuntu, just click...

-or just type <ctrl><alt>t
+A *terminal* is a program you run that gives you access to the shell.
+There are many different terminal programs that vary across operating systems.
+To open the default terminal in Ubuntu, just click... or just type <ctrl><alt>t